The Nazi Doctors

-The Nazi Doctors: Medical Killing and the Psychology of Genocide was written by Robert Jay Lifton and published in 1986, analyzing the role of German doctors in carrying out a genocide.
+The Nazi Doctors: Medical Killing and the Psychology of Genocide was written by Robert Jay Lifton and published in 1986 by Basic Books, analyzing the role of German doctors in carrying out a genocide.
 In the work Lifton details the medical procedures occurring before and during the Holocaust and explores the paradoxical theme of healing killing in which one race was healed by eliminating another; a concept that many used to morally justify their actions.
 Throughout the book, Lifton provides quotes from interviews he conducted with SS doctors and with victims.

 The book was awarded the 1987 Los Angeles Times Book Prize and the 1987 National Jewish Book Award in the Holocaust category.

 Synopsis

 The Nazi Doctors is divided into three parts.
 The first part describes in detail the four stages that took place before the Holocaust.
 It begins with coercive sterilization and progresses to the killing of children and then adults; with medical justifications used to legitimize the actions of Nazi doctors.
 The progression of the killings began legally through sterilization laws and evolved into illegal actions permitted by the government.
 This period under the rule of the Nazi Germany, saw widespread propaganda and indoctrination of the German population.
 The second part of the book covers the transportation of the victims to concentration camps, their arrival, daily life within the camp, and how different groups adjusted and evolved.
 The ideology driven by Adolf Hitler received significant support from doctors and Nazi officials, enabling the establishment of concentration camps where mass medical killings were carried out.

 After the genocide was discovered, and the Holocaust was ended, people were left in disbelief as to how such actions of crime could have undergone and for so long.
 Part III of the book provides an analysis to the moral conflicts faced by the doctors and faces the reality of the genocide.
 Lifton explores the behavior individually and collectively of the doctors and discusses how the socialization to killing could have come about.